CPTNB/rathernot/README.md

 🙄😩 personally, I'd rather not.

 #### But my website will be nicer.
 My website will be a lot more than just a derpy Google Form.
 My website will have a header, and a footer, and a settings page, and an about us page.
 How can you compete with that?
 Ok, for sure a bespoke UI is nicer.
 We're thinking about how to make this tool provide a "serious" user experience.
 Today, this is not a lead-to-gold converter, its a lead-to-copper converter.
-One day you'll be able to show UIs built with this tool to customers and feel great about it.
+One day you'll be able to show UIs built with this tool to users and feel great about it.

 Until that day, consider--do you really need a custom luxury experience?
 Or will a bit of utilitarian swagger get you where you need to be?

+### Why do you hate websites so much
+Look, web development is complex, expensive, and slow.
+If having a great website is in your critical path to success, then sure, party on.
+But does an internal automation application that sees 5 users a week need a nextjs SSR lambo-site?

+One way to deal with web development complexity might be to design better/simpler tools.
+The best way to deal with web development complexity is to not do it at all!

 ### Does this actually work?
 **Absoutely not** (as of 2-20-22 [two days before twosday! {blessed}])

 ## 𝕔𝕠𝕠𝕝 𝕥𝕙𝕚𝕟𝕘𝕤 𝕥𝕙𝕚𝕤 𝕨𝕚𝕝𝕝 𝕕𝕠 𝕖𝕧𝕖𝕟𝕥𝕦𝕒𝕝𝕝𝕪 (𝕣𝕠𝕦𝕘𝕙 𝕡𝕣𝕚𝕠 𝕠𝕣𝕕𝕖𝕣)
-- work
 - persistent form responses with lifecycle events that you can write to
-- let users read data so you don't have to make a read UI either
+- hook up some kind of graphql thing that queries data from persistent forms
 - put forms behind authX
 - integrate forms into existing UIs

-- synchronous delivery mechanisms (ex: a service call instead of a queue msg)
+- Webhooks so people don't have to pay AMZN.
+Even though SQS is fantastic.
+^ MVP

 - forms with data from service calls (ex: a dropdown with results from a service request)
-- let devs supply form validation code
+- excel file parsing & generation--everybody loves excel!
+Have you ever seen the joy of a user's face when you tell them they can just upload their excel spreadsheet?
+That they don't have to learn how to use your webapp?
+- meet users where they are- google/azure/on-prem-container?
 - form themes / data type extensions / form plugins
-- excel file parsing--everybody loves excel!